ChaoHuang2018/LayR/README.md

-# ReachNN-CNN
+# LayR
-This version of ReachNN is for output range analysis of general CNN
+LayR is a verification tool for output range analysis of general CNN